sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

    ```

 ### Usage
+   - How do I know the current IP address if the device is connected to WiFi?
+Open "Settings" and touch the tiny version text in the title bar.
+Next to the QR code there should be the current IP address displayed.
    - Why does the device power on if the USB power supply is removed?
 That is expected behavior of the used Dev-Board and happenes due to switching from USB power supply to battery power supply.
    - Why is the battery SOC incorrect if the device is powered via USB?
 The onboard charge contoller has no I²C interface to get any information about the supplied power and progress of charging.
 The shown SOC during charging is not accurate.
    - Why can the device not be powered off during charging?
 This is a hardware limitation of the used Dev-Board due to how charging is handled.
-   - How do I know the current IP address if the device is connected to WiFi?
-Open "Settings" and touch the tiny version text in the title bar.
-Next to the QR code there should be the current IP address displayed.
+   - Why is my device is losing battery charge when not in use?
+The Dev-Board seems to always draw a noticable amount of power - even if the device is shut down.
+There is no easy fix for that.

 ## Impressions
 <small>These images show different versions of the software - so some details might be inconsistent.</small>